Name:

 Prerequisites

 Amplify requires a minimum target platform for iOS (13.0), Android (API level 24), and macOS (10.15).
+Refer to Flutter's supported deployment platforms when targeting Web, Windows, or Linux.
 Additional setup is required for some target platforms.
 Please see the platform setup for more details on platform specific setup.

 Configure Auth